 Time: 7.30pm (with matinees at 2.30pm on Sat 14, Thu 19 and Sat 21 Apr)

 Price: From £10

-Post-show talks with the cast - Thu 12 and Mon 16 Apr (host TBC) and Wed 18 Apr (hosted by Sam Beale) - talks are free to those with a ticket for those performances)
+Post-show talks: Thu 12 and Mon 16 Apr (host TBC) and Wed 18 Apr (hosted by Sam Beale) - talks are free to those with a ticket for those performances)

 Concessions: Available at many performances for children and under 26s.
 If you can’t attend a show without the support of a companion or carer, you can get a companion ticket free of charge – click here for details.

-Newham Discount Night: There are a limited number of £5 tickets for the performance on Tuesday 10 April.
-These are available for first time visitors who live or work in Newham (proof of address required) and there's a maximum of 2 per person.
+Newham Discount Night: There are a limited number of £5 tickets for the performance on Tue 10 Apr.
+These are available for first-time visitors who live or work in Newham (proof of address required) and there's a maximum of two per person.
 Only available to book in person or over the phone.

 Our ticket prices increase as the theatre fills.
 We always recommend booking early to secure the best seats at the best price.